-How much do wedding dance lessons cost?Wedding dance prices for 2021
+How much do wedding dance lessons cost in 2023?Wedding dance prices

 Everything wedding related is usually expensive and you are trying to figure out how much to budget for your wedding dance.
-The prices of wedding dance lessons across Sydney vary widely.
-We’d say upfront to budget between $650 to $2,000 for your wedding dance.
+Wedding dance lesson costs across Sydney vary widely.
+We’d say upfront to budget between $1,000 to $2,500 for your wedding dance.
 That of course depends on a whole range of factors, but it is a fair ballpark figure.

 So how do you choose how much to spend?
 Before trying to set your budget, there are a few things to consider about your wedding dance that will influence the cost of dance lessons.